rq/rq/docs/docs/index.md

 ### On the Design

-With RQ, you don't have to set up any queues upfront, and you don't have to specify any channels, exchanges, routing rules, or whatnot.
+With RQ, you don't have to set up any queues upfront, and you don't have to specify any channels, exchanges, routing rules or whatnot.
 You can just put jobs onto any queue you want.
 As soon as you enqueue a job to a queue that does not exist yet, it is created on the fly.